spack/spack/lib/spack/docs/getting_started.rst

 .. note::

-   After running ``spack compiler find``, if spack identifies a new compiler from a module, then you should manually check this entry in your ``compilers.yaml`` file.
-By default, spack does not fill in the ``modules:`` field for such entries.
-If this field is missing or empty for a compiler from a module, then you should add this field manually.
+   By default, spack does not fill in the ``modules:`` field in the ``compilers.yaml`` file.
+If you are using a compiler from a module, then you should add this field manually.
    See the section on :ref:`compilers-requiring-modules`.

 .. _cmd-spack-compiler-info: